Shamokin Area New turf - The Media Times

 “It’s clear that there are a number of things that need to be repaired and replaced,” said Henry Hynoski.

-Henry Hynoski is the soccer coach of Shamokin Area High School.
-He says the current turf was installed in 2005.
-So besides that it looks nice, the new field is much safer.
+Henry Hynoski is the soccer coach of the Shamokin Area high school.
+He says the current turf was installed in 2005, so it not only looks nice, but also much safer.

-“That’s the number one thing with football and athletics is the safety of the kids,” Hynoski said.
+“That’s the most important thing in football and athletics is the safety of the kids,” Hynoski said.

-The field will not only be used for football.
+The field is not only used for football.
 According to managers, other school sports could be played here, as well as physical lessons.

-“There is a lot of work at school today, especially among the children.
+“There is a lot of busyness at school today, especially among the kids.
 That’s what it’s all about.
-Everything we can do to make things better for the children and our student sportsmen, “said Hynoski.
+All we can do to make things better for the kids and our student athletes,” Hynoski said.

 Ian Paul is a junior in the soccer team and is enthusiastic about the new turf.

-“It will be a great year to get new grass, not divots, it will be great,” said Paul.
+“It’s going to be a great year to get new grass, not divots, it’s going to be great,” said Paul.

 The new turf is expected to be installed in May and managers say it will be ready for this season’s football season.